When It Comes to Post Secondary Education, Staying Local Makes Sense

 Luzerne County Community College

 87% of Marywood’s full-time faculty members hold the highest degree in their field.
+Choose from over 80 majors.

 One of the region’s top colleges for teacher education, and health and medical sciences.